TWNWAKing/batch-gen-templates-for-preparing-cp-contests/README.md

 1. Open a terminal and change the directory to the folder where you want to start a contest.

-2. Type gen and then follow the instructions.
+2. Execute the tool by typing gen and then follow the instructions.

 3. Enjoy!
 However, if you input some unknown letter for the last letter of the problems, it will delete the contest directory automatically which it just create.